FIS Freeride World Tour

 FIS was founded on the 18th of February in 1910 when 22 delegates from 10 countries joined together to form in the International Skiing Commission in Christiania (NOR) and served from 1910 to 1924.
 The group became formally known as the International Ski Federation on 2nd February 1924 during the first Olympic Winter Games in Chamonix, France with 14 member nations.

-FIS x FWT Merger
+FIS x FWT MERGER

 In December 2022, the FWT announced that it is marking an historic moment by merging with the FIS, who is acquiring all FWT properties.
-The two organizations will join forces starting from the 2022-2023 season.
+The two organizations will join forces starting from the FWT23 season.
 By acquiring the FWT, FIS will further unite all disciplines in skiing and snowboarding, giving them more strength and power to develop on the global stage.

 The FWT will continue to run the daily operations of the Tour, remaining committed to its core values of safety, performance, responsibility, inclusivity and fun.
 Moreover, the competition format, offering a fair path to every athlete, from grassroots to elite events, and the judging system, remain unchanged.
 FIS will place its focus on the marketing and governance of the FWT, instilling a structure that follows the guidelines of recognized Olympic sports.